WHAT TO PACK FOR A BEACH DAY WITH TODDLERS

 As I mentioned, we live near the beach, which means we go quite often, especially in summer.
 I have learned to keep a small bucket in the car or near the door with all the kids' hats and sunglasses.

 We keep another small bucket filled with sunscreen and bug spray to grab on-the-go.
 I prefer more natural sunscreens like Block Island Organics, but to be really honest, sometimes the spray-on sunscreen is just easier, especially for reapplication.
 I keep both kinds in my kit!
+Here are some of my favorites you can quickly order from Amazon:

 We have to climb down stairs to get to our beach, so to carry all of the gear like beach chairs, towels, sunscreen, and snacks we use Badger Gear Bottomless Backpacks.
 You can throw everything in the bag leaving your hands free to help the kids through the parking lot or along the side of the road, down the stairs, and through the sand.